JoaoCampos07/Docker/General-questions.md

 ### What is the default Docker Host IP ? (pag.
 91)
 The default Docker Host IP is always 10.0.75.1

+### How can i set up a container with powershell ? ( pag.
+93)
+Using Windows Container modules.

 <br></br>
 ## Containerizing monolithic applications